 Snapchat was one of the first apps to offer self-destructing messages that protect your privacy, letting friends view a sent image for up to 10 seconds before being automatically erased.
 Early on, it was possible to screen capture images, or even find the cache of the file, but updates to Snapchat notify the sender if a screenshot was taken in the app.
 So while these messages are supposed to be destroyed, there are ways to keep a copy.

-In response to sharing short length video like Vine, Snapchat introduced video recording and sharing in its iOS app and just updated the Android version to support video as well.
+In response to video-sharing apps like Vine, Snapchat introduced video recording and sharing in its iOS and Android apps to support video as well.

 Snapchat's expansion into video recording is great for friends to share creative and fun videos.
-For parents, the app creates a concern for the types of content that gets sent.
-Even though Snapchat erases the photo or video content, parents should be aware of the possible content that their children could be exposed to from their Shapchat friends.
+For parents, the app creates concern for the types of content that gets sent.
+Even though Snapchat erases the photo or video content, parents should be aware of the possible content that their children could be exposed to from their Snapchat friends.